-- 5. In what ways do you feel your gang awareness programs were effective?
+5. In what ways do you feel your gang awareness programs were effective?

-BCPS uses a variety of strategies to provide gang prevention education and makes resources available on its Web site along with the form for reporting concerns.
-The partnership between BCPS and the Baltimore County Police Department facilitates training and communication of concerns. - 6.
-How were/are administrators and teachers trained to implement your gang policy/regulations?
+The BCPS uses a variety of strategies to provide gang prevention education and makes resources available on its Web site along with the form for reporting concerns.
+The partnership between BCPS and the Baltimore County Police Department (BCoPD) facilitates training and communication of concerns.
+When an issue arose involving ESOL students, the BCoPD sent Spanish speaking officers to the school to develop a rapport with students.

+6. How were/are administrators and teachers trained to implement your gang policy/regulations?

-Administrators receive training in the gang policy/rules through the annual Safe Schools Conference and during professional learning opportunities offered after school hours.
-Teachers are trained to\implement the policy/rule through workshops.
-In addition, administrators attended a special presentation on the activity of gangs facilitated by the Baltimore County Police Department.
+Administrators received training in the gang policy/rules through the annual Safe Schools Conference and during professional learning opportunities offered after school hours.
+Teachers were trained to\implement the policy/rule through workshops.
+In addition, administrators attended a special presentation on the activity of gangs facilitated by the BCoPD.